Aviation

 Explore the U.S. Space and Rocket Center as one of the things to do in Huntsville.

-One the Saturn V rockets hangs from the ceiling of the U.S. Space and Rocket Center.
+One of the Saturn V rockets hangs from the ceiling of the U.S. Space and Rocket Center.
 Photo Credit: Catherine Parker

-U.S. Space and Rocket Center Huntsville Alabama
+U.S. Space and Rocket Center Huntsville in Alabama

 This location is also home to Space Camp, a specialized camp for kids, educators and adults.
 Participants work through a mock Astronaut program.